The page has been translated by Gen AI.

 1. Set metrics and goals to maintain availability.

-2. Activate monitoring for all possible services and configure the dashboard.
+2. Enable monitoring for all available services and configure the dashboard.

 3. Enable logging for all possible services, and manage the collected logs in a central repository.

-If an indicator that falls short of the availability target appears, take the necessary actions.
+If a metric falls below the availability target, take the necessary actions.

-For example, if the average CPU usage of a specific Virtual Server exceeds 90%, the probability of a failure occurring on that server increases.
+For example, if the average CPU utilization of a specific Virtual Server exceeds 90%, the probability of a failure on that server increases.

-If it is a single server, replace it with a server with increased capacity, and if it is a server group configured with a Load Balancer, you need to add a new server to reduce the overall load.
+If it is a single server, replace it with a server that has increased capacity, and if it is a group of servers configured with a Load Balancer, add new servers to reduce the overall load.

 Diagram